A. Victoria Mixon, Editor

 Make it worth their while.

 What on your first page was the reader not expecting to see there?
 Don’t try to gross them out—surprise will be quickly superceded by repulsion, and that’ll be the end of THAT.
 But what have they never seen on a first page before?
-This is called “fresh” and “new,” and it is the Golden Egg all agents and acquisitions editors spend their lives hunting.
+This is called “fresh” and “new,” and it is the Golden Egg for which all agents and acquisitions editors spend their lives hunting.

 First page: Point.